-Subject to these Regulations, accessory uses to a permitted or discretionary use can be permitted in any zone.
+Subject to these Regulations, an accessory use to a permitted or discretionary use may be permitted in any zone.
 An accessory use will be clearly subsidiary to the main use, controlled so as to be compatible with the main use and nearby properties, and subject to special conditions set out in these Regulations or otherwise specified by Council.

-Examples of accessory uses include but are not limited to:
+Examples of accessory uses include, but are not limited to: